vjfermo/100hires-portfolio/research/linkedin-posts/ryan-law/posts.md

 ---

 ## POST 1
+Date: May 2026

-each week, i automate more parts of my job. if you're a content marketer, you should probably do the same.
+Post: each week, i automate more parts of my job. if you're a content marketer, you should probably do the same.

 i wrote an article with some real-world inspiration from the Ahrefs blog team (and some starter prompts to play with), including: